Cham0i/Netacad/README.md

 ![alt text](https://github.com/Cham0i/Netacad/blob/main/Netacad_Pics/UTP_STP.jpeg)

 RJ-45 have 8 pins while RJ-11 only have 4 pins.
-RJ-45 are more common now; RJ-11 are a legacy of the old telephone systems.
+RJ-45 are more common now; RJ-11 are a legacy of the old telephone systems

 The EIA/TIA established two different wiring standards for the RJ-45s.
 T-658A and T-658B